 In some cases, bodybuilders who use anabolic steroids or performance-enhancing substances may experience disruptions in their cholesterol levels.
 These substances can affect lipid metabolism and lead to unfavorable changes in cholesterol profiles.
 It is essential to emphasize that the use of such substances is illegal and harmful to overall health.

-Bodybuilders follow strict diets that focus on macronutrient ratios.
-While protein is crucial for muscle growth and repair, it is also essential to strike a balance with other macronutrients like carbohydrates and fats.
-Incorporating healthy fats, such as those found in avocados and nuts, can contribute to a well-rounded diet and support heart health.
+Bodybuilders follow strict diets that emphasize macronutrient ratios.
+While protein is essential for muscle growth and repair, balancing it with carbohydrates and healthy fats is vital for cholesterol management in bodybuilding.
+Including sources of healthy fats, such as avocados and nuts, supports a well-rounded diet and promotes heart health for bodybuilders.

 Supplements and Their Impact